kkokosa/UpsilonGC/README.md

 * it is an excellent basis for the development of your own Garbage Collection mechanism.
 It provides the necessary functionality to make runtime work properly and you can build on top of that.
 * it may be interesting for special use cases like very short living applications or such that almost no allocate memory (you can come up with those concepts as No-alloc or Zero-alloc programming).
 In such case providing GC overhead is unnecessary and it may be wise to get rid of it.
 It is like making huge GC.TryStartNoGCRegion over all you application.

+## Samples

+### WebApi

+It is super important to set the GC to workstation mode, instead of Server mode.
+As explained in articles below, even in custom GC the difference between Workstation and Server should be irreleveant, this setting influece how runtime handles write barriers.
+In case of Server GC it will end in StackOverflowException or any other nasty crash.

 You can find detailed description of the project:
 * [Zero Garbage Collector for .NET Core](http://tooslowexception.com/zero-garbage-collector-for-net-core)
 * [Zero Garbage Collector for .NET Core 2.1 and ASP.NET Core 2.1](http://tooslowexception.com/zero-garbage-collector-for-net-core-2-1-and-asp-net-core-2-1/)